Himalayan Highlights - 13 Days

 Guided city tour in Kathmandu, Chitwan, and Pokhara by private tourist vehicle

-Twin-sharing guesthouse accommodation during the trek in the Annapurna region for 4 nights
+Twin-sharing or dormitory guesthouse accommodation during the trek in the Annapurna region for 4 nights

 Double or twin sharing accommodation in a resort in Chitwan for 2 nights including Breakfast, Lunch, and Dinner